 It is most helpful to send a sample of the yarn you'd like us to make.
 20 yards is a great length for us to use to determine the necessary calculations.

 Felting services are still available through us and provided by Becky.
 If you want some of your wool made into felt, please let us know.

 When the mill equipment is running, we can't hear the phone.
-Please leave a message or drop an email and LaVonne will respond as soon as it's possible.
+Please leave a message or drop an email or text and LaVonne will respond as soon as it's possible.